JSv4/OpenContracts/frontend/src/docs/AUTHENTICATION_PATTERN.md

   sufficient.
 - `authInitCompleteVar` means credential acquisition, cache clearing, and identity validation have settled. `useAuthReady()` also becomes true for anonymous users.
+- Session cleanup closes the route gate before advancing the epoch.
+Validation and gated content wait for all cleanup handlers, including overlapping clears.
+- A different backend user ID during silent renewal starts a new session epoch, clears the previous account's state, and revalidates after cleanup.
+It does not log the new account out of the SDK.
+Unchanged profiles retain their references so background validation does not reset open forms.
+- Mount document modals inside `AuthGate` so their queries (including supported upload formats) start after initialization has finished clearing the cache.
 - A 200 response with `me: null` invalidates a candidate session; an outage does not.
   Permission-denied responses, including 403, do not imply invalid credentials.